7 Tips on How to Look After an Aggressive Cat

 Don’t force the friendship

-If he never comes to say hello, no worries, some kitties just don’t want new friends anyway.
-A job well done, is reading the cat’s behaviour and making sure he’s eating and going to the toilet properly.
+If the feline never comes to say hello, no worries, some kitties just don’t want new friends anyway.
+Your job as a cat watcher is to read the cat’s behavior and to make sure they’re eating and going to the toilet properly.
+As long as Mr Whiskers is happy and healthy, you’re doing great as a cat carer!

 Bring cat treats

 If the owner allows, bring treats.
-This will distract him as you enter the home as well as to reassure him that you’re a friend.
+This will distract the kitty as you enter the home as well as to reassure them that you’re a friend.
+It also creates a positive association for your feline client and in turn reinforces positive, calm behavior.

 Leave clothing behind

-If you’re not doing overnight stays, some of our Cat in a Flat community have suggested leaving an item of your clothing in the owner’s home for the duration of your booking – that way the cat can get used to your smell.
+If you’re not doing overnight stays, some of our Cat in a Flat community have suggested leaving an item of your clothing in the owner’s home for the duration of your booking.
+That way the cat can get used to your smell and when you cat sit they’ll feel more familiar around you.

 Using a Feliway diffuser is a good way to keep kitty calm.

-If a cat is aggressive or timid and takes time to get fur-miliar with new people, suggest the owner consider a house sitter.
-This way, kitty will have more time to get to know you and enjoy sharing his home with you.
+If a cat is aggressive or timid and takes time to get fur-miliar with new people, suggest the owner consider a house sitter instead of pop-in cat day care This way, kitty will have more time to get to know you and enjoy sharing their home with you.